Aberystwyth power station: History

 The Central Electricity Board constructed the national grid (1927–33) to connect power stations within a region.
 However, Aberystwyth was remote from the grid and continued to run independently.
 The Chiswick Corporation noted that of all the fuel oil stations in the country of similar output the Aberystwyth station was ranked fourth in terms of thermal efficiency.

 Aberystwyth Corporation took over the operation of the electricity undertaking in 1936.
-The Corporation continued as the owner of the power station and supply system until nationalisation of the British electricity supply industry in 1948.
+The corporation continued as the owner of the power station and supply system until nationalisation of the British electricity supply industry in 1948.
 The Aberystwyth electricity undertaking was abolished, ownership of Aberystwyth power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
-At the same time the electricity distribution and sales responsibilities of the Aberystwyth electricity undertaking were transferred to the Merseyside & North Wales Electricity Board (MANWEB).
+At the same time the electricity distribution and sales responsibilities of the Aberystwyth electricity undertaking were transferred to the Merseyside and North Wales Electricity Board (MANWEB).

 Equipment specification

 The original plant at Aberystwyth power station comprised Browett-Lindley oil engines coupled by ropes and belts to Johnson & Phillips’ generators.
 In 1898 the maximum load was 74 kW.